apify/actor-scraper/cheerio-scraper/README.md

 The scraper starts by loading the pages or documents specified in the [**Start URLs**](#start-urls) input box.
 Optionally, you can make the scraper follow page links on the fly by enabling the [**Use request queue**](#use-request-queue) option.
 Then, just set a [**Link selector**](#link-selector) and/or [**Pseudo URLs**](#pseudo-urls) to tell the scraper which links it should add to the crawling queue.
 This is useful for the recursive crawling of entire websites, e.g. to find all products in an online store.

-To tell the scraper how to extract data from web pages, you need to provide <a href="#page-function"><b>Page function</b></a>.
+To tell the scraper how to extract data from web pages, you need to provide a [**Page function**](#page-function).
 This is JavaScript code that is executed in the context of every web page loaded.
-Since the scraper uses the full-featured Chromium browser, writing Page function is equivalent to developing a front-end code and you can use client-side libraries such as
+Since the scraper does not use the full browser, writing the **page function** is equivalent to writing server-side code - it uses the server-side library [Cheerio](https://www.npmjs.com/package/cheerio).
-<a href="http://jquery.com" target="_blank" rel="noopener">jQuery</a>.

 ## Limitations